dubstepdragon/consent-cards/README.md

 1. Use the VCC link to add to the Creator Companion
 2. Use the Helpful Editor Window to generate the managers, and panels needed.
 (This is a wip and will be finished in the next update)
+   - until the editor window is finished do the following
+     1. In Unity Go to Packages/Consent Cards/Runtime/Prefabs
+     2. Drag and Drop both the ConsentCardManager and the ConsentCardManagerMenu into the scene
+     3. Click on ConsentCardManagerMenu
+     4. In the Inspector on the right hand side of unity, drag and drop the ConsentCardManager into the "Manager" Variable
-3. Edit the Details of each of the indicators.
+4. Edit the Details of each of the indicators.
-4. Upload your VRChat World!
+5. Upload your VRChat World!

 ## Rules for Forking, Contributing, or Redistribution